Investment Payback Periods in Antalya: Comparison of All Districts (2025–2026)

 Investment Profile | Demand-driven rapid appreciation |

-Finike became the district with the highest annual price increase in Antalya in October 2025.
-This rise is not speculative; it reflects real demand.
-While the 19-year payback period is average, appreciation momentum continues strongly.
+Finike was the district that recorded the highest annual price growth in Antalya in October 2025.
+This increase is not speculative; it reflects real demand.
+While the 19-year amortization period is at an average level, the appreciation momentum continues strongly.

 📍 Demre